PSJorgensen/real-world-economics/real-world-economics-outline.md

 <br><br>

-#### Role of finance in preventing democracy and implications sustainable transitions
+#### Role of finance in preventing democracy and implications sustainable transitions - is only the case in more unequal nations?

 \*A study from 2014 have documented how the role of campaign financing in US politics may lead to in-validation of long held theories of